SiliconLabs/wiseconnect/examples/snippets/ble/ble_power_save/readme.md

 7. After successful connection, Silicon Labs device goes to sleep and wakes up for every connection interval.
 Check the below image for power save cycle after connection.

-9. After successful program execution, if the Silicon Labs device is configured in SLAVE_MODE , the prints in teraterm looks as shown below.
+9. After successful program execution, if the Silicon Labs device is configured in PERIPHERAL_ROLE , the prints in teraterm looks as shown below.

  **Note:**